Houston Texans: Ryans and Stroud era (2023–present)

 On January 31, 2023, the Texans hired former player and 49ers defensive coordinator DeMeco Ryans as their new head coach, making him the sixth head coach in franchise history.
-In the 2023 NFL draft the Texans selected Ohio State quarterback C. J. Stroud and traded up to the third pick to select Defensive End Will Anderson Jr..
+In the 2023 NFL draft the Texans selected Ohio State quarterback C. J. Stroud and traded up to the third pick to select defensive end Will Anderson Jr..
 Under Ryans and Stroud, the team saw improved fortunes as they made the playoffs while winning the AFC South for the first time since the 2019 season with a 10–7 record, becoming the first NFL team to win their division under a rookie head coach and quarterback.
 The team defeated the Cleveland Browns 45–14 in the Wild Card Round.
 The Texans saw their season end in the Divisional Round with a 34–10 loss to the Baltimore Ravens.
-Stroud would later be named NFL offensive Rookie of the Year, and Anderson Jr. would be named NFL defensive Rookie of the Year Award.
+Stroud would later be named NFL Offensive Rookie of the Year, and Anderson Jr. would be named NFL Defensive Rookie of the Year Award.
 Ryans also finished in a tie in total votes for NFL Coach of the Year with Browns head coach Kevin Stefanski though he lost the award in a tiebreaker due to having one less first place vote.
 The 2024 season saw the Texans repeat as AFC South champions with a 10–7 record and make the playoffs.
-They defeated the Los Angeles Chargers in the wildcard round with a 32-12 win and lost to the Chiefs in the divisional round.
+They defeated the Los Angeles Chargers in the Wild Card Round with a 32–12 win and lost to the Chiefs in the Divisional Round.
+The Texans finished 12–5 and second in the AFC South in the 2025 season following an 0-3 start, making the Texans the first team in NFL history to make the playoffs after an 0-3 start twice, the first time being in 2018.
+In the postseason, they defeated the Pittsburgh Steelers 30–6 in the Wild Card Round and lost to the New England Patriots 28–16 in the Divisional Round, with Stroud throwing four interceptions in the first half.